booboo-at-gluga-de/TLS4Developers_Workshop/exercises/A4/README.md

      ```
      _This command will ask you for a password.
 Make sure to remember it, as we'll need it a bit further down the line._

-   * _**Creation of the keystore**: As you'll recall from the Java sample of exercise A2, a key entry in a keystore typically contains and entity's identity and its private key.
+   * _**Creation of the keystore**: As you'll recall from the Java sample of exercise A2, a key entry in a keystore typically contains an entity's identity and its private key.
 Here, the client's identity is the `client.crt` file, and its private key is the `client.key` file.
 Hence, we have to make sure to include both in our keystore.
-Create a keystore containing both files by:_
+Create a keystore containing both files by using the following command:_
      ```Bash
      ~# openssl pkcs12 -export -in client.crt -inkey client.key -out client.keystore.p12
      ```